yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 patches = rearrange (image, 'c (h p1) (w p2) -> (h w) (p1 p2 c)', p1=patch_size, p2=patch_size)
 ```

-The final transformer then obtained by adding a class token and positional embeddings, and looping through the blocks.
+The final transformer is then obtained by adding a class token and positional embeddings, and looping through a stack of blocks.

 ```python
 from einops import rearrange